2 English Teaching Assistant Award

-Post will provide a security briefing upon arrival during the in-country orientation session.
+Post will provide a security and a consular briefing upon arrival during the in-country orientation session.

 Applicants at all degree levels will be considered; however, priority will be given to applicants with a Master's degree or higher education level.
 Applicants possessing appropriate language facility and previous cross-cultural experience will find their teaching and living in Algeria more effectively accomplished and their Fulbright experience enhanced.
 Applicants should be knowledgeable of global issues, resourceful, tolerant, and flexible.
 They must be understanding and respectful of cultural nuances as well as security realities.
 They must demonstrate the initiative, leadership, and confidence required to advance the teaching of their subject in a foreign setting.
 Previous study, work, or travel experience in North Africa or the Middle East and some familiarity with Arab and Islamic culture is preferred.
 All fields of study will be considered, but preference is given to studies related to English, English education, bilingual education, linguistics, U.S. studies and American civilization, including history and literature.
 Given this environment and Algerians' seeming insatiable appetite for English-language learning, Algeria can be a very rewarding teaching experience for motivated, flexible, and adventurous ETAs.

 A working knowledge of either French or Arabic significantly helps ETAs better communicate with communities and universities.
 The Maghrebi dialect 'Darija' (Algerian, Moroccan, or Tunisian) can be more helpful for daily life than Modern Standard Arabic.
 No language instruction is provided by Post, but ETAs may seek a tutor or enroll in language courses at the ETA’s expense.